Alishaba/pykeen-snapshot-ensembles/README.md

 pip install git+https://github.com/Alishaba/pykeen-snapshot-ensembles.git
 ```
 More information about PyKEEN (e.g., installation, first steps, Knowledge Graph Embedding Models, extras) can be found in the [documentation](https://pykeen.readthedocs.io/en/latest/index.html).

+SnapE-PyKEEN extends PyKEEN to allow for training Snapshot Ensembles of Knowledge Graph Embedding models by providing the following classes:
+1. ModelSavingCallback: This class extends PyKEEN's  TrainingCallback class to perform cyclic learning rate annealing and store model snapshots at the end of each cycle.
+The current implementation stores the models in a folder "models" in the root directory.
+Snapshot names will have the format './models/trained_model_{dataset_name}_{model_name}_{method}_{epoch}.pkl' where method is a keyword needed to separate between different experiemnts and epoch is the number of epoch at which the snapshot was stored.
+2. ExtendedBasicNegativeSampler: This class extends PyKEEN's NegativeSampler class to perform the extended negative sampling.
+3. EnsembleRankBasedEvaluator: This class extends PyKEEN's EnsembleEvaluator class to perform a rank-based evaluation for ensembles of KGEMs.

 ## Training a Snapshot Ensemble of KGEMs